softvar/enhanced-github/README.md

 4. Enable developer mode
 5. Click on load unpacked extension and select the generated folder.
 6. [Admin Access Only] - run `yarn build` for generating zip file to be uploaded on _Chrome Web Store_, _Firefox Add-ons_, and _Microsoft Edge Addons_.

-### Pitfalls

-After the backend has been running for awhile, it appears the redis client loses connection with the redis server.
-As a result, the schema resolver won't unlock from brop of the newvoteschemalock.